 Some of you may have started playing around with Adobe’s new creation, Character Animator.
 If not, I’d suggest you check it out – it makes character animation a breeze.

-However, if you’ve tried creating your own characters, you have may run into problems getting them to animate how you’d want.
-Here are some handy tips on getting it right: Continue reading Character Animator tips
+However, if you’ve tried creating your own characters, you have may run into problems getting them to animate how you’d expect.
+Here are the most common problems and how to fix them: Continue reading Character Animator tips